jsonata-js/jsonata/docs/programming.md

 ### Tail call optimization (Tail recursion)

 A recursive function adds a new frame to the call stack each time it invokes itself.
-This can eventually lead to stack exhaustion if the function recuses beyond a certain limit.
+This can eventually lead to stack exhaustion if the function recurses beyond a certain limit.
 Consider the classic recursive implementation of the factorial function

 ```
 (